QTM 385 - Experimental Methods

 • Why?
 Because individuals within the same cluster tend to be more similar to each other than to individuals in different clusters

-• Intra-cluster correlation tells us how similar individuals within the same group are in relation to individuals from different groups
+• Intra-cluster correlation (ICC) measures how similar individuals are within the same cluster compared to individuals in different clusters

 Information reduction